privcount/privcount/INSTALL.PyPy.markdown

-## pypy virtual environment setup, for various systems (ymmv)
+# pypy virtual environment setup

-## running PrivCount in a pypyenv dramatically improves efficiency
+Running PrivCount in a pypyenv dramatically improves efficiency.
+These instructions have been tested on a few different systems (ymmv).

-# install pypy
+## install pypy

-## Debian / Ubuntu
+### Debian / Ubuntu

 You can't install pypy for privcount on Debian jessie.
-You need Debian stretch or later, because python cryptography requires pypy 2.6.1 (cryptography 1.5.3) or pypy 5.3.0 (cryptography 1.9).
+You need Debian stretch or later, because python cryptography requires pypy 2.6.1 (cryptography 1.5.2) or pypy 5.3.0 (cryptography 1.9).

 As root (Debian), or using sudo (Ubuntu):